-Pain Points | Enhancing Customer Experience
+Pain Points Deteriorate The Customer Experience

 How easy is it to find a niche?
 Easy.
 Especially if you can diagnose pain points.
 You know, get downstream from a product or service and find the gaps between what is thought to be delivered and what is delivered; between reality and expectation.

-Identity the Pain Point
+Pain Point Recognition

 I love when I walk into an establishment and the employees are trained to make my experience memorable, to deal with me no matter how difficult I become, and have the ability to sidestep processes in order to get me to solutions.
 More memorable are untrained employees, with little to no people skills or ability to solve my problem.

 You have gas stations, grocery stores, retailers, restaurants, and health clubs that you frequent.
 What happens when the service provided is disproportionate to the cost?
 Maybe droves of potential buyers find the fees too high.

-What can happen when you enter the market with price as the pain point.
+What can happen when you enter the market with price as the pain point?